More Vert Than Most Mountain 100 Milers

 6:00 PM - Brief pre-race talk (optional, but super useful for learning things like where mountain lions have denned near trails)

-11:00 AM - Formal drug testing samples collected from 1st place finishers (***winners may also be required to provide urine and/or blood samples after crossing the finish line***)
+11:00 AM - Formal drug testing samples collected from 1st place finisher (***winners may also be required to provide urine and/or blood samples after crossing the finish line***)

 12:30 PM - Award ceremony

 Racers will be required to carry a SPOT tracker during the race.
 (We will provide this, even if you already own one.)
-Runners' locations will be updated every five minutes on a route map on our website through a third-party interface.
+Runners' locations will be updated every five minutes.

 Non Laurus Luctatio